All applicants applying to study medicine at Edinburgh must sit the UKCAT or apply for an exemption code from the UKCAT consortium.

 The Selection Committee uses your UKCAT score to make a more informed decision about your application.

-Once all the scores are received we rank them and allocate a score.
+Once all the scores are received we rank them, divide the groups into quartiles and allocate a score.
 The points are then added to your total score to contribute towards your final ranking.

 The score an applicant achieved may be looked at again when final decisions are being made and there is a number of applicants with the same ranked score and limited places left to offer.